Truecoding4life/api-adventures/README.md

  **Random Photo Search:**

  This application utilizes the Unsplash API to get a random photo and sets it as a Project or resource category profile image.
-The Unspash API allows us to filter the searches and retrieve a random photo for the user and a search a topic realated photo for the resource category.
+The Unsplash API allows us to filter the searches and retrieve a random photo for the user and a search a topic related photo for the resource category.

  below is code snippet to get a random Photo based on